The Hunchback of Notre-Dame: Plot

+Frollo delves deeper into his obsession and becomes frustrated with his plan failing.
+Upon seeing Esmeralda and Quasimodo when going to meet the latter, he grows jealous.
+That night he breaks into Esmeralda's cell with his master-key and attempts to rape her.
+Quasimodo intervenes and beats him, almost throwing him off the cathedral before the moonlight reveals his identity.
+Frollo kicks Quasimodo and declares to Esmeralda that if he cannot have her, no one shall.

-Frollo later informs Gringoire that the Court of Parlement has voted to remove Esmeralda's right to sanctuary so she can no longer seek shelter in the cathedral, and will be taken away to be executed.
-Clopin Trouillefou, the leader of the Romani, hears the news from Gringoire and rallies the Court of Miracles to charge Notre-Dame and rescue Esmeralda.
+Frollo later informs Gringoire that the Court of Parlement has voted to remove Esmeralda's right to sanctuary so she can no longer seek shelter in the cathedral and will be taken away to be executed.
+Clopin Trouillefou, the leader of the Roma, hears the news from Gringoire and rallies the Court of Miracles to charge Notre-Dame and rescue Esmeralda.

-Quasimodo incorrectly assumes the approaching Romani intend to harm Esmeralda, and drives them off.
+Quasimodo incorrectly assumes the approaching Roma intend to harm Esmeralda and drives them off.
 As Quasimodo defends the cathedral against the invaders, the uproar reaches the king, who is incorrectly informed that those attacking the cathedral are eager for Esmeralda's hanging rather than trying to rescue her.
 The king orders the authorities to dispatch the invaders and calls for Esmeralda's immediate execution to settle the unrest.
-In the chaos Esmeralda is taken from the cathedral by Frollo and Gringoire.
+In the chaos, Esmeralda is taken from the cathedral by Frollo and Gringoire.

+The king's men come to Notre-Dame searching for Esmeralda.
+Quasimodo believes they intend to rescue her and helps them, meaning that if she had still been there, he would have inadvertently betrayed her.

 Frollo once again attempts to win Esmeralda's love, but she asserts that she would rather die than be with him.
-Frollo goes to alert the authorities while trapping Esmeralda with Sister Gudule, a reclusive anchoress who bears an extreme hatred for the Romani as she believes they cannibalized her infant daughter.
-However, it is revealed that Gudule is really Esmeralda's birth mother, and that Esmeralda is Gudule's long-lost daughter Agnes, abducted and raised by the Romani.
+Frollo goes to alert the authorities while trapping Esmeralda with Sister Gudule, a reclusive anchoress who bears an extreme hatred for the Roma, as she believes they cannibalised her infant daughter.
+However, it is revealed that Esmeralda is Gudule's long-lost daughter Agnès, abducted and raised by the Roma.
 The two women's joyous reunion is cut short when the king's men arrive to take Esmeralda to the gallows.
 A desperate Gudule clings to Esmeralda even as she is taken to the place of execution.
-The guards pull the old woman off her daughter; and she falls to the pavement and dies from the harsh impact.
+The guards pull the old woman off her daughter, and she falls to the pavement and dies from the harsh impact.

 From the tower of Notre-Dame, Frollo and Quasimodo witness as Esmeralda is hanged.
-Upon observing this, Quasimodo pushes the Archdeacon from the height of cathedral to his death.
+Upon observing this, Quasimodo pushes the Archdeacon from the height of the cathedral to his death.
 With nothing left to live for, Quasimodo vanishes and is never seen again.

-In the epilogue, a deformed skeleton is found many years later embracing another in the charnel house, implying that Quasimodo had sought Esmeralda among the decaying corpses and laid down to die while holding her.
+A deformed skeleton is found many years later embracing another in the charnel house at Montfaucon, implying that Quasimodo had sought Esmeralda among the decaying corpses and laid down to die while holding her.
 As the guards attempt to pull the skeletons apart, his skeleton crumbles to dust.